Trapezius and Yoga

 - The lower trapezius.

-The trapezius is a superficial muscle layer with four sides that is located at the back.
+The trapezius is a superficial muscle layer with four sides at the back.
 The latissimus dorsi muscle covers the trapezius to an extent.
-The upper trapezius has its origin on the base of the occiput (back of your neck), the ligamentum nuchae, and the spinous processes of vertebrae C1 to C7.
+The upper trapezius originates on the base of the occiput (back of your neck), the ligamentum nuchae, and the spinous processes of vertebrae C1 to C7.

 The middle trapezius originates on the spinous processes of C7 to C3, and the lower trapezius originates at the spinous processes of T4 to T12.